simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 ### Shutting down the isolate

-Since multiple `DatabaseConnection`s across isolates can connect to a single `DriftIsolate`, simply calling `Database.close` on one of them won't stop the isolate.
+Multiple clients can connect to a single `DriftIsolate` multiple times.
+So, by default, the isolate must outlive individual connections.
+Simply calling `Database.close` on one of the clients won't stop the isolate (which could interrupt other databases).
-You can use the `DriftIsolate.shutdownAll()` for that.
-It will disconnect all databases and then close the background isolate, releasing all resources.
+Instead, use `DriftIsolate.shutdownAll()` to close the isolate and all clients.
+This call will release all resources used by the drift isolate.

+In many cases, you know that only a single client will connect to the `DriftIsolate` (for instance because you're spawning a new `DriftIsolate` when opening a database).
+In this case, you can set the `shutdownOnClose: true` parameter on `connect()`.
+With this parameter, closing the single connection will also fully dispose the drift isolate.

 ## Common operation modes